 12. Search and Keyword Ranking

 The higher your website ranks for certain keywords, the more traffic you’ll get.
-The first page of Google results gets between 71-92% of all traffic, while most of the people rarely go to the second page.
+The first page of Google results gets between 71-92% of all traffic, while most people rarely go to the second page.
 That is why it is important to keep track of your search and keyword rankings.
-Also, the position of your content in the SERPs directly correlates to your SEO efforts and success.
+Also, the position of your content in the SERPs directly correlates to your SEO management efforts and success.

 Keep in mind that sometimes your content will rank for your chosen keywords, but sometimes it might rank for keywords that are different from those you wanted to rank for.
 In both cases, you should monitor how your keywords are performing in the search results, as well as how your positions in the search results are changing for the same keywords.
 You can do this with tools such as Moz, SEMrush, Ahrefs, and more.

 13. Time on Page